-- Discussing confidential information loudly or openly when others might be able to hear. - Discussing AIA proprietary information with third parties without authorisation and a nondisclosure agreement in place. - Discussions about AIA proprietary information with customers or suppliers without proper approval and knowledge of the status of the relationship as confidential or non-confidential. - Improperly discarding confidential drafts and notes.
+- Discussing confidential information loudly or openly when others might be able to hear. - Discussing AIA proprietary information with third parties without authorisation and a non-disclosure agreement in place. - Discussions about AIA proprietary information with customers or suppliers without proper approval and knowledge of the confidential or public status of the relationship as confidential or non-confidential. - Improperly discarding confidential drafts and notes. - Sending or storing confidential, proprietary information to your personal email account or outside the AIA network (without a valid business reason) is strictly prohibited.